ShunyiChen/autoparts-allinone-services/README.md

 Autoparts-allinone-service
 *******
-Autoparts-allinone-service is the server side for invoicing system, and it provides a set of RestAPI functions including Purchase order management, Sale order management, Inventory management modules and other modules that can provide customers with "customization" products and services.
+Autoparts-allinone-service is the server side for invoicing system, and it provides a set of RestAPIs for Purchase order management, Sale order management, Inventory management modules and other modules that can provide customers with "customization" products and services.